 In accordance with system-wide Information Security policy, faculty, staff and student employees are required to complete Information Security Awareness training on a periodic basis.
 Most faculty, staff, and student employees are required to complete the online training once every three years with periodic refresher updates in between.
 Those with privileged access to information assets or access to confidential data will require more frequent and specialized training.

-Note: CSUN, along with other CSU campuses have transitioned to a new training program for faculty, staff and student employees.
+CSUN, along with other CSU campuses have transitioned to a training program for faculty, staff and student employees.
 To access the training program, follow these steps or view the Accessing the Security Awareness Training Quick Guide (.pdf).

 - Visit the IS Awareness Training login page